-In April this year we were cycling up Du Toitskloof pass, just before the crack of dawn, as part of a 600km ride.
-Someone started with the Coke bottle analogy.
-And for me it works as follows.
+In April this year we cycled over Du Toitskloof pass before the crack of dawn, as part of a 600km ride and someone started with the Coke bottle analogy.
+It goes like this.

-The difference between us is 50kg.
-Glancing over it, you might think it is just a number.
-But head down to your local supermarket and try stacking 25 x 2-litre Coke bottles into a shopping trolley and then pushing it around.
+The difference between us is 50 kilograms.
+Let that number settle in for a while.
+Better yet — when down at your local supermarket again, try stacking twenty-five two-liter Coke bottles into a shopping trolley and pushing it around.

 Statistics refer to this amount as significant.